 Consider your dog’s temperament.
 Dogs with fear or anxiety issues don’t trust as easily, says Fiendish.
 “For these dogs, it’s best to move at a slower, more hands-off pace.
 Instead of forcing interactions like petting or snuggling, allow the dog to approach you at his own pace.
 Once your dog is near you, allow him to make the decision to stay or go.”

-Ensure your dogs have alone time during this pandemic, recommends Stelow.
-“That way, when the owners can be gone for hours at a time, the dogs won’t feel quite so unsettled.
-Right now, the dogs with separation anxiety are rejoicing, but ideally, this quarantine is not forever.”
+If you currently work from home, ensure your dogs still have alone time, recommends Stelow.
+“That way, when the owners [are] gone for hours at a time, the dogs won’t feel quite so unsettled.”

 Best Ways to Bond With Your Dog at Home